-Cybercrime: major trends and how to protect your business
+How to protect your business from cybercrime

 Organisations of all shapes and sizes can be affected by cybercrime.
 Whether you are a small enterprise with 50 clients or a global conglomerate with millions of customers, hackers and scammers can and will take every opportunity to compromise your IT security and steal confidential information.
 Avoid the trap of believing that a strong IT solution is the only form of protection you will need – a holistic approach to cybersecurity, including people, processes and technology is crucial to creating a truly cyber-prepared business.